IBMDeveloperUK/Watson-Assistant-Labs/README.md

 ## Before you begin

 To complete this workshop you will need:
-- IBM Cloud account
+- an IBM Cloud account
-- Watson Assisatnt service
+- a Watson Assisatnt service
+- to import an existing Skill

 **Creating your IBM Cloud account**